HIV and the Skin

 A Candid Dialogue

 When we talk about the human immunodeficiency virus (HIV), the conversation often centers around its impact on the immune system and its potential to develop into Acquired Immune Deficiency Syndrome (AIDS).
-Less frequently discussed, but equally significant, are the skin conditions that often accompany HIV infection.
+Less frequently discussed, but equally significant, are the Skin Conditions Due to HIV infection.

 HIV, the virus that impairs the immune system, can make the body more susceptible to a wide range of skin conditions, some of which are often the first visible signs of the virus in the body.
 These conditions include but are not limited to, Kaposi’s sarcoma, herpes simplex and zoster, molluscum contagiosum, dermatitis, and various fungal infections.